- Agency Updates: October 2020

 Low-income families who are experiencing hardship due to COVID-19 may be eligible for immediate assistance through the PA Department of Human Services.
 Those who qualify can receive a one-time payment using Temporary Assistance for Needy Families (TANF) funds.

 Families must meet income limits of 150 percent of the Federal Poverty Guidelines and have no more than $1,000 in a savings or checking account.
-Income guideline information can be viewed here.
+Learn more about income guideline information.
 Qualifying families will be issued a one-time grant equal to two months of TANF benefits on an Electronic Benefits Transfer card (EBT).

 Applications will be accepted beginning Monday, May 11, until all funds are distributed.
 Applicants should be prepared to submit all necessary documentation to avoid having to re-apply.
-Access the application here.
+Access the application.

 Pennsylvanians can apply for Medicaid, the EAP, the Supplemental Nutrition Assistance Program (SNAP), the Children’s Health Insurance Program (CHIP), and other public assistance programs at any time through DHS’ online COMPASS application.
 Those who prefer to submit paper applications can mail documents to their local County Assistance Office (CAO) or leave documents in a CAO’s secure drop box, if available.
 CAOs are still closed to the public, but mail and drop boxes are being monitored so applications can be processed.

 Veterans Housing Services